WannaCry: The ransomware cyber attack explained

-On 12 May, a new version of ransomware, dubbed WannaCry, hit Spanish mobile operator Telefonica, followed by hospitals and clinics across the UK, forcing the National Health Service to accept only the most urgent patients.
+On 12 May 2017, a new version of ransomware, dubbed WannaCry, hit Spanish mobile operator Telefonica, followed by hospitals and clinics across the UK, forcing the National Health Service to accept only the most urgent patients.
 Within a few hours, the ransomware malicious software spread quickly across almost 100 countries, including Russia and the USA.
-It is said to be the biggest ransomware outbreak detected so far.
+It was said to be the biggest ransomware outbreak detected until then.

 This is an 17s video of the attack.
 View a more detailed visualisation

 What vulnerability does the attack exploit?
 The malicious software exploited a vulnerability in the Microsoft Windows operating system, called EternalBlue, which Forbes reported, was recently stolen from the NSA’s cyber-tools repository.
 While Microsoft issued a patch for this vulnerability in March, not everyone has had a chance to install it.